hl7au/au-fhir-core/input/pagecontent/medicine-information.md

 - [MedicationRequest](http://hl7.org/fhir/R4/medicationrequest.html)
 - [MedicationStatement](http://hl7.org/fhir/R4/medicationstatement.html)

-AU Core defines the profiles:
+AU Core defines the following profiles:
-- [AU Core Medication](StructureDefinition-au-core-medication.html) is profiled to support medicinal product identification in an Australian healthcare context.
+- [AU Core Medication](StructureDefinition-au-core-medication.html): to support medicinal product identification in an Australian healthcare context.
-- [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) (with AU Core Medication) to support prescription, ordering, and ePrescribing use cases.
+- [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) (with AU Core Medication): profiled to support prescription, ordering, and ePrescribing use cases.

 It is anticipated that future releases of AU Core will define AU Core profiles of:
-- MedicationAdministration (with AU Core Medication) are used to support medication chart and other administration use cases.
+- MedicationAdministration (with AU Core Medication) to support medication chart and other administration use cases.
-- MedicationDispense (with AU Core Medication) are used to support dispense records and medication management use cases.
+- MedicationDispense (with AU Core Medication) to support dispense records and medication management use cases.
-- MedicationStatement (with AU Core Medication) are used to support summary statements of medicine use.
+- MedicationStatement (with AU Core Medication) to support summary statements of medicine use.

 The guidance below addresses how medicinal product identification can be structured in FHIR conformant to AU Core.